 Imperial Tobacco Canada Limited ("ITCAN") is headquartered in Brampton, Ontario, with offices throughout Canada, including Montreal.
 ITCAN is Canada's leading tobacco and nicotine company and is a wholly owned subsidiary and part of the British American Tobacco Group ("BAT Group").
 The BAT Group is a global multi-category consumer goods business, operating in over 180 markets.
-Its headquarters are based in London, UK, and it employs more than 46,000 people worldwide, including ITCAN's approximately 500 full-time employees across Canada.
+Its headquarters are based in London, UK, and it employs more than 48,000 people worldwide, including ITCAN's approximately 470 full-time employees across Canada.

-ITCAN is proud to distribute its high-quality products to over 29,000 retailers throughout Canada.
+ITCAN distributes its products to over 29,000 retailers throughout Canada.